ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 # 4. Tests

-Tests from 4.1 and 4.2 follow this mode:
+Tests from 4.1 and 4.2 follow this model:

     @Test
     public void checkIfSubMaxSumIsFound(){